I decided to write the ultimate beginners guide to metal detecting for numerous reasons.

 A good digging tool (mandatory)

 You will need a suitable digging tool.
-There’s a section later on in this guide which recommends some of the best digging tools for metal detecting.
+There”s a section later on in this guide that recommends some of the best digging tools for metal detecting.

-A suitable pair of boots are a must have, be sure they fit well, are comfortable, are preferably waterproof and most importantly are not steel toed.
+A suitable pair of boots is a must-have, be sure they fit well, are comfortable, are preferably waterproof, and most importantly are not steel-toed.
 Yes, again when I was a beginner I learned the hard way and spent hours digging absolutely nothing from the signal given off by my steel toe caps.

 A finds pouch (mandatory)